A Layman's Guide to selecting a Latin Vulgate Bible for reading and study

 There are four primary versions of the Holy Bible in the Latin language-

 The first and oldest is the "Old Latin" or "Vetus Latina" or "Vetus Itala".
 A complete biblical text of this particular version is not extant.
 We only have excerpts from Church Fathers, Saints, and other early Christian writers.
 If you attend a Latin Mass, you have already been exposed to this version.
-The organic development of the Missale Romanum and the scriptural readings therein pre-dates any complete version of the Latin Vulgate Bible.
+The beginning of the organic development of the Missale Romanum and the scriptural readings therein pre-dates any complete version of the Latin Vulgate Bible.

 Next comes what is best known as the "Clementine Vulgate" or "Sixto-Clementine Vulgate" promulgated by Pope Clement VIII.
 This version is by far the most popular and widely used edition by Roman Catholics for at least three reasons: 1) Papal Approval.
 It is one of only two versions that have Papal approval (The other being the "Nova Vulgata" or "Neo-Vulgate" which I cover further down) 2) Longevity.
 From the birth and infancy of the Clementine text from 1592-1598, the next official version prepared and approved by the Church did not come until 1979 under the pontificate of Pope John Paul II.
 3) Abundant distribution.
 Deeply connected to longevity- This version of the Vulgate was reprinted probably hundreds of times with tens of thousands of copies in existence.
 The current accepted Clementine text is actually a revision of the "Sixtine Vulgate" of Pope Sixtus V.